LACMIP/emu/docs/_documentation/catalogue.md

 : Displays *Modified Taxon*, *Identified By*, and *ID Date* from the *Identification (1)* tab (see below for details).

 Type Status
 : A controlled vocabulary to classify the kind of type specimen.
-Vocabulary includes:
+Please enter the type status of highest priority that applies to the specimen.
+(For example, choose "holotype" or "syntype" over "hypotype").
+The controlled vocabulary includes:
-    - "figured"
+    - "allotype"
     - "holotype"
-    - "hypotype"
+    - "hypotype" (to replace "figured")
     - "lectotype"
     - "neotype"
+    - "paratype
     - "paralectotype"
     - "paraleptotype"
     - "paratype"